 Now let's add our new Email-based authentication source to our guests captive portal.
-From Configuration \rightarrow Policies and Access Control \rightarrow Connection Profiles, click on the guest profile that we previously created.
-In the Sources, click on the (+) button and add the newly created Email source, email-source.
+From $Configuration \rightarrow Policies \ and \ Access \ Control \rightarrow Connection \ Profiles$ , click on the guest profile that we previously created.
+In the 'Sources', click on the (+) button and add the newly created Email source, 'email-source'.
 Save the changes by clicking on the Save button.

-You can preview at any time the portal associated with connection profile by clicking on the Preview button.
+You can preview at any time the portal associated with connection profile by clicking on the Preview button near the Connexion's title.